 It is not often that I get a call such as I just did.
 The call came Larry McCoy, who holds a doctorate in theology, and teaches philosophy at the Steamboat, Colorado Community College.
 He also builds log houses and has a dog named “Helen.”
 That’s the way folks are here in Routt County.
 He is one of our near neighbors, living about a mile and a half away.… more

 This past February, my husband and I traveled to Cuba on an eleven-day tour.
 Near the end of the trip, we drove from the central city of Camagüey to visit a ranch.
-After a two-hour drive, our bus bounced down a long dirt road and passed under a wooden sign that resembled a gate in an old western, telling us we had reached “The King Ranch.”
-Sheep, goats, and cattle grazed on dry, scrubby brush, in fields that lined both sides of the road.… more
+After a two-hour drive, our bus bounced down a long dirt road and passed under a wooden sign that resembled a gate in an old western, telling us we had reached “The King Ranch.”… more